 - Risk identification: Identify and describe potential risks.
 Types of risks could include financial risks, operational risks (such as risks to a supply chain), project risks, business risks, and market risks—among others.
 Identified risks should be recorded in a risk register or be documented in some way.

-- Risk analysis: Determine the probability of a risk happening by analyzing the risk factors and documenting potential consequences.
+- Risk analysis: Determine the probability of a new risk happening by analyzing the risk factors and documenting potential consequences.

 - Risk assessment and evaluation: Using internal audits and risk analysis, determine the magnitude of a risk.
 You’ll also need to decide what level of risk is acceptable, and what needs to be dealt with immediately.

 - Risk mitigation: Once you’ve determined the priority and importance of risks, you can proceed with a risk response strategy to minimize or control the risk.

-- Risk monitoring: Risks need to be continuously monitored to make sure that risk mitigation plans are working, or to keep you aware if a risk becomes a greater threat.
+- Risk monitoring: Risks and metrics need to be continuously monitored to make sure that risk mitigation plans are working, or to keep you aware if a risk becomes a greater threat.

 The main risk management approaches include avoidance, reduction, sharing, and retention.